JuliaRobotics/Caesar.jl/docs/src/principles/bayestreePrinciples.md

 ```

 !!! note
-    a list of variables or factors can be obtained through the `ls` and related functions, see [Querying the FactorGraph](@ref).
+    a list of variables or factors can be obtained through the `ls` and related functions, see [Querying the Factor Graph](@ref querying_graph).

 ## Interfacing with the MM-iSAMv2 Solver